Creating an Open Network

 on the Network Details page.

-- Network Name: Enter a name (2 to 32 characters) for a network.
+- Network Name: Enter a name (2–32 characters) for the network.
 By default, this name is also used as the SSID.

 SSID to configure an SSID different from the network